 Going Beyond the Flint Water & Housing Crises: Community-led Solutions for Equitable Systems

-Recode is pleased to welcome panelist speakers Monica-Lewis Patrick, CEO of We the People of Detroit and Cat Goughnour of the Right 2 Root Campaign.
-Ms. Lewis-Patrick will discuss how decades of planning decisions led predictably to the Detroit and Flint water crises and its relationship to gentrification, displacement, and a regional housing crisis.
-Ms. Goughnour will share how we can “co-create a people+place-based, health+wealth community stabilization process for Portland’s African American/Black residents to reduce disparities, increase opportunities and generate prosperity.”
+Recode was pleased to welcome panelist speakers Monica-Lewis Patrick, CEO of We the People of Detroit and Cat Goughnour of the Right 2 Root Campaign.
+Ms. Lewis-Patrick discussed how decades of planning decisions led predictably to the Detroit and Flint water crises and its relationship to gentrification, displacement, and a regional housing crisis.
+Ms. Goughnour shared how we can “co-create a people+place-based, health+wealth community stabilization process for Portland’s African American/Black residents to reduce disparities, increase opportunities and generate prosperity.”

-This session aims to frankly examine the disproportionate effect that historic and current city planning has on disinvested communities.
-Through case studies of community-led solutions that address wealth and infrastructure disparities, this session also aims to inform and inspire our own community to collectively do better.
+This session aimed to frankly examine the disproportionate effect that historic and current city planning has on disinvested communities.
+Through case studies of community-led solutions that address wealth and infrastructure disparities, this session also aimed to inform and inspire our own community to collectively do better.